metaljase/SharesGainLossTracker/README.md

 Limitation: Only **one** share purchase price **per individual stock** can be tracked in an Excel output file.
 As a workaround, multiple purchases of shares of the same stock can be split across separate CSV input files.

 SharesGainLossTracker uses 3rd party APIs for stocks data, and currently [Marketstack](https://marketstack.com/) and [Alpha Vantage](https://www.alphavantage.co/) are supported.
 They both offer free and paid tiers, and SharesGainLossTracker will work with their free tiers.
-API calls on free tiers are rate limited to a certain amount of calls per milliesecond/day.
+API calls are rate limited to a certain amount of calls per milliesecond/day.

-You will need to sign up to a free tier, which will give you a key to access their API.
+You will need to sign up to a free (or paid) tier, which will give you a key to access their API.
 This key needs to be inserted into the `appsettings` file.

 # Setup instructions
 SharesGainLossTracker was initially written as a POC console app for my dad, therefore I haven't bothered creating any GitHub Actions, workflows, or binaries to download.
 As a result, to run SharesGainLossTracker, you'll need to use Visual Studio 2022 (or a compatible alternative) to compile and run the app.